Culture of England: Music

 The Royal College of Music is the oldest conservatoire in the UK, established by royal charter in 1882.

 The emergence of figures such as Sir Edward Elgar and Sir Arthur Sullivan in the 19th century showed a new vitality in English music.
 Indeed, whilst President of The Birmingham & Midland Institute in 1888 Sullivan delivered an address at Birmingham Town Hall on the development of music in England.
 In the 20th century, Benjamin Britten and Michael Tippett emerged as internationally recognised opera composers, and Ralph Vaughan Williams and others collected English folk tunes and adapted them to the concert hall.
 Cecil Sharp was a leading figure in the English folk revival.
 The Proms, an annual summer season of daily classical music concerts, is a significant event in English musical life.
 The Last Night of the Proms features patriotic music.

 A new trend emerged from Liverpool in 1962.
-The Beatles became the most popular musicians of their time, and in the composing duo of John Lennon and Paul McCartney, popularized the concept of the self-contained music act.
+The Beatles became the most popular musicians of their time, and in the composing duo of John Lennon and Paul McCartney, popularised the concept of the self-contained music act.
 Before the Beatles, very few popular singers composed the tunes they performed.
 The "Fab Four" opened the doors for other acts from England such as The Rolling Stones, Led Zeppelin, Pink Floyd, Cream, The Kinks, The Who, Eric Clapton, David Bowie, Queen, Elton John, The Hollies, Black Sabbath, Deep Purple, Genesis, Dire Straits, Iron Maiden, The Police to the globe.
-Many musical genres have origins in (or strong associations with) England, such as British invasion, progressive rock, hard rock, Mod, glam rock, heavy metal, Britpop, indie rock, gothic rock, shoegazing, acid house, garage, trip hop, drum and bass and dubstep.
+Many musical genres have origins in (or strong associations with) England, such as British Invasion, progressive rock, hard rock, Mod, glam rock, heavy metal, Britpop, indie rock, gothic rock, shoegazing, acid house, garage, trip hop, drum and bass and dubstep.
 The Sex Pistols and The Clash were pioneers of punk rock.
 Some of England's leading contemporary artists include George Michael, Sting, Seal, Rod Stewart, The Smiths, The Stone Roses, Oasis, Blur, Radiohead, The Cure, Depeche Mode, Coldplay, Def Leppard, Muse, Arctic Monkeys, Adele and Ed Sheeran.